rishi-kulkarni/SpykeMapper/README.md

 # SPykemapper
 Tools for analyzing voltage imaging data.

+NOTE: Might have to run ROIExtractor.py in command line rather than in iPython.

 # To do:
 Import TIF and draw ROIs rather than Excel files.